gord0186/ecommerce-website/dreamcatcher/car/car-3.md

 size: 1.5inch
 feather: real
 image: photos/car-100.jpg
-name: Red Car Mirror Dreamcatcher
+name: Red Car Dreamcatcher
 price: $25.00
-discription: this is a purple horse shoe that was custom made but not picked up
 ---

+## Red Car Dreamcatcher

 ![ car dreamcatcher ]({{site.baseurl}}/images/photos/car-100.jpg)

-## description

-this is the car dreamcatcher
+### Description

+These dream catchers are made to hang from the mirror inside your car.
+They make a great decoration and add a little bit of colour to you automobile.